Guitar-Sound-Processing/GSP/gsp_daisy/Interfaces.md

 > ->OCT (3) 0 0.500 1.000

 The short format can be useful for copying and pasting when configuring chain profiles.
-Care must be taken with *f* = -1, since there will be no information if a wrong command is sent to GSP.
+Care must be taken with *f* = -1, since there will be no information if a wrong command is sent to GSP after this command.
 However, verbose can still work if activated.

 GSP replies to ```fmt 0``` command with